 We can say that everything is art.
-It was said for a long time that everybody can be an artist which is of course true.
+It was said for a long time that everybody can be an artist, which is true.
 At the same time, it is taking responsibility for your own actions.

 “I think it is good to constantly fight this idea or definition of what something needs to be, because that is imposed.
 Because art is not only everything that we can imagine what it could be, it’s bigger than that.”